 of Education in

 Completion of a sequence of five doctoral seminars is required of all doctoral students in the Special Education program area.
 These courses are designed to provide the foundational knowledge required of leaders in the field.
-The course description for each required seminar is listed below.

 A grade of B or higher must be earned in all required coursework.
 An overall GPA of 3.0 or higher in all work attempted must also be maintained.
 See the Graduate Student Handbook for more information about these requirements.